rust-lang/book/nostarch/chapter13.md

 };
 ```

-Adding optional type annotations of the parameter and return value types in the
+Listing 13-2: Adding optional type annotations of the parameter and return
-closure
+value types in the closure

 With type annotations added, the syntax of closures looks more similar to the
 syntax of functions.
 Here, we define a function that adds 1 to its parameter